zachvalenta/jvns.ca/source/_posts/2016-01-18-guessing-linux-kernel-registers.markdown

 The advantage of using ftrace instead of strace is that the overhead is way lower: when I strace `find` it makes it 20x slower, but with ftrace it's totally okay.
 I'm still not sure where the string that we read is (I think it's in `%si`, though!)

 Now I am one step closer to being able to trace system calls with less overhead.
 Guessing registers is really tedious but it seems to be totally possible!

+**update**: turns out you don't have to guess at all! the registers used for system calls are always the same :D. [here is a table with all the answers ❤](http://blog.rchapman.org/post/36801038863/linux-system-call-table-for-x86-64)